-It happens to the best of us, we get caught going a bit too fast, or we park in a spot we shouldn’t have, and voila, we get ticketed.
+It happens to the best of us, we get caught going a bit too fast, or we park in a spot we shouldn’t have, and voila, we get traffic tickets.
 Most of these minor infractions do not require the assistance of an attorney to handle, you can simply pay a fee and move on.
 However, in some circumstances, the aid of a traffic ticket attorney could be extremely beneficial to both you and your bank account.

 When Do I Need an Attorney?

 Traffic laws differ between states, however, most are generally along the same lines, and typically have similar processes by which ticketing works.
-As stated previously, most minor tickets are not necessary to bring to the attention of an attorney.
+As stated previously, most minor traffic tickets are not necessary to bring to the attention of an attorney.
 Circumstances that legal advice may be beneficial in, however, include:

 - Excessive speeding tickets